espressif/esptool/README.md

 A Python-based, open source, platform independent, utility to communicate with the ROM bootloader in Espressif ESP8266 & ESP32 series chips.

 esptool.py was started by Fredrik Ahlberg (@[themadinventor](https://github.com/themadinventor/)) as an unofficial community project.
-It is now also supported by Espressif.
-Current primary maintainer is Angus Gratton (@[projectgus](https://github.com/projectgus/)).
+Later, it was maintained by Angus Gratton (@[projectgus](https://github.com/projectgus/)).
+It is now supported by Espressif Systems.

 esptool.py is Free Software under a GPLv2 license.